chromaxyz/reflex/docs/CHECKLIST.md

 Ask oneself:

-- Am I adding a new module or upgrading a module?
+- [ ] Am I adding a new module or upgrading a module?

+Module id `1` is reserved for the `Installer`.

-- Which module id am I going to use?
+- [ ] Which module id am I going to use?

+It is most common that you will use `single-proxy` modules.

-- Which module type am I going to use?
+- [ ] Which module type am I going to use?

+It is best practice to use `1` as your first module version for a new module.

-- Which module version am I going to use?
+- [ ] Which module version am I going to use?
-- Should the module be able to be upgraded?
+- [ ] Should the module be able to be upgraded?
-- Should the module be able to be deprecated?
+- [ ] Should the module be able to be deprecated?
 If so, it must be upgradeable.
-- Is my storage layout still compatible?
+- [ ] Is my storage layout still compatible?

-It is best practice to use `1` as your first module version for a new module.

 In order to add one or more modules call `addModules()` on the `Installer`'s proxy.
 If your module is of the type `single-proxy` the proxy will be created for you.